James Baynham (1790-1860)

 James and Elizabeth had six children there:

-Matthew was born at Lea Bailey in 1818 and baptised at Hope Mansell, presumably at St. Michael’s church, on 5th April in 1818.
+Matthew was baptised at St. Michael’s church, Hope Mansell on 25th April 1818.

-Cornelius was also born at Lea Bailey and baptised at Drybrook Holy Trinity church on 9th April 1820.
+Cornelius was baptised at Holy Trinity church, Drybrook on 9th April 1820.

-Sarah was the third child to be born at Lea Bailey in 1822; she was also baptised at Hope Mansell, on 17th May in 1822.
+Sarah was also baptised at Hope Mansell, on 12th May in 1822.

-Ezekiel and Tryphenia were the last children to be born in Lea Bailey and again they were both baptised at Hope Mansell, on 17th December 1826; perhaps they were twins?
+Ezekiel and Tryphenia were the last children to be born in Lea Bailey and baptised at Hope Mansell, on 17th December 1826; perhaps they were twins?

 Throughout this period James was working as an agricultural labourer.